-International Student Requirements TOEFL
+International Student Requirements

+TOEFL

 In addition to the general requirements for admission to Midwestern, any international student (i.e., a student with an F-1, J-1, or R-1 visa) whose native language is not English must take the Test of English as a Foreign Language (TOEFL).
-Korean speaking students who are in degree programs taught in Korean and Spanish speaking doctoral students in doctoral programs taught in Spanish are exempt from this TOEFL requirement.
+Students in programs taught in a language other than English are exempt from this TOEFL requirement.
+If a student in a program taught in a language other than English, who is exempt from this TOEFL requirement, chooses to enroll in an English-taught class, they do so at their own risk.

 The TOEFL score submitted to Midwestern must be from a test taken within two years of the applicant's anticipated first date of attendance.
 The applicant's TOEFL score report must be sent directly to Midwestern by the Educational Testing Service to be official.
 Applicants should not send copies of their personal score reports.
 The minimum TOEFL score for admission to Midwestern is a total score of 80 on the Internet-based test (iBT Test).
 Other forms of TOEFL exam are not accepted unless prior approval is obtained from the Admissions Committee.

 Information about the TOEFL examination is available at most colleges and universities or may be obtained by writing the Educational Testing Service at: TOEFL/TSE Services, P.O.
 Box 6151, Princeton, NJ 08541-6151, USA, or online at www.ets.org/toefl.
 Use Midwestern's school code (6441), to have the Educational Testing Service forward your score directly to Midwestern.
 The TOEFL score must be received by the Admissions Office before an international student's application will be processed.
+Appeals to this policy may be requested through an official written letter.
+Following the appeal, exceptions to this requirement, though rare, may be granted by the Admissions Committee after an applicant interview.